vladdou/ms4-of-stories-shop/README.md

 1. Navigate to [Heroku](https://dashboard.heroku.com/login) and sign in
 2. On the top right corner there is a button that says "New".
 Click this button and choose the option "Create New App"
 3. Choose a name for the App and what region that are closest to your location, click "Create App"
-4. Click on the tab saying "Deploy" and select GitHub, Connect to GitHub
+4. Click the tab saying "Deploy" and select GitHub, Connect to GitHub
 5. Enter the name of your repository on GitHub and click search
 6. When the repository is found, click the "Connect" button
-7. Click on the tab saying "Resources" and go to "Add-ons"
+7. Click the tab saying "Resources" and go to "Add-ons"
 8. Search for Heroku Postgres and choose it in the appearing list
 9. Select the plan named "Hobby Dev - Free" and click Submit order form
-7. Click on the tab saying "Settings" and then click on the button saying "Reveal config vars"
+7. Click the tab saying "Settings" and then click the button saying "Reveal config vars"

 8. Add these variables: